-Wire rope removed from service should be examined and a corresponding report kept.
+It is recommended that the wire rope inspection program include reports on the examination of wire rope removed from service.
 This information can be used to establish a relationship between visual inspection and the rope's actual internal condition at the time of its removal from service.
-See Replacement Criteria on page 14 for inspection guidelines.